56quarters/avalonms/README.rst

     + Type: ``string``

-    + Description: Select only songs by this artist (case sensitive)
+    + Description: Select only songs by this artist (not case sensitive)

   - ``artist_id``